Security & Ethics - how does CoLoop remain secure

 - Post-hoc emergent analysis: analysis of the output of models against a test set of inputs (e.g. prompts for language models) to test them for biases to eliminate with fine-tuning or removed with a second pass to correct the generated output

-- Grounded Generation: Providing the model with additional instructions, context or information to base it’s generation on
+- Grounded Generation: Providing the model with additional instructions, context or information to base its generation on

 - Traceable / Interpretable outputs: Building models into AI tools in a way that enables researchers to reason about where the generation came from to ensure transparency